Just a bit about me…

 My Shih Tzu, Chelsea, is a fave model.

 I raise butterflies and can always be counted on to give an impromptu lesson about them and their effect on our environment.
 In the past, I provided seminars on butterfly science to teachers through Beckman Science.
 I have designed numerous butterfly websites, and the Smithsonian has used several of my pictures in a book.
 The Crowes Nest Media production company has used my Monarch pictures and text from my websites in their Monarch dvd.
 Others have used my pictures and content on brochures and websites.
+Check out Learn about Monarchs to learn about the beautiful butterfly seen above.
+If you have ever purchased a butterfly kit and ordered the little larvae in a cup, then be sure to check out Learn about Painted Ladies. (the butterfly in the palm of my hand is a Painted Lady).
+I have other butterfly websites as well.

 This is Boney, our little Soft-wire haired Dachshund.
 She is very camera-shy so you won't see too many photos of her.